Secondary Suite Incentive

 Step 3: Apply for the building permit.
 You may need to apply for additional permits for your project.
 This can include electrical, plumbing and gas permits.

-Step 4: Apply for the incentive.
+Step 4: Apply to the incentive program.

 Can my contractor apply for the incentive for me?